kubeflex-io/kubeflex/docs/technical-guides/auth.md

 As you can see, there is no authentication or authorization on these endpoints.
 Anyone can create, update, delete, or retrieve jobs and job categories.

+!!! info

     Note: I used Swagger, which is integrated with FastAPI, to generate the sample curl requests.

 Also, please note that when creating new jobs, we manually pass the `owner_id` with the request.
 Ideally, this should be the user ID of the logged-in user.
 We will delve further into this when discussing job-service v2.